AnalogToBi: Device-Level Analog Circuit Topology Generation via Bipartite Graph and Grammar Guided Decoding: Introduction

-Automating circuit topology design is substantially more challenging than device sizing optimization, as it requires a thorough understanding of the complex structural and electrical relationships among devices.
-As a result, early efforts in analog design automation largely avoided explicit topology design, despite its importance.
-More recently, advances in transformer-based models, including large language models (LLMs), have renewed interest in topology design by enabling improved modeling of contextual information~\cite{lai2025analogcoder, chang2024lamagic, gao2025analoggenie}.
-Despite this renewed momentum, existing approaches for topology design still remain at an early stage and face challenges, including limited ability to generate electrically valid circuits, restricted functional controllability, or heavy reliance on the knowledge of the experienced engineers.
+Automating circuit topology design is substantially more challenging than device sizing optimization, as it requires modeling complex structural and electrical relationships among devices.
+As a result, early analog design automation research largely avoided explicit topology generation despite its importance.
+Recent advances in transformer-based models, including large language models (LLMs), have renewed interest in this problem by enabling improved modeling of contextual information~\cite{lai2025analogcoder, chang2024lamagic, gao2025analoggenie}.
+However, existing approaches still suffer from important limitations, including low electrical validity, memorization of training topologies, and reliance on HITL optimization.
+To address these challenges, we propose AnalogToBi, a novel framework for device-level analog circuit topology generation.

-In this paper, to address these challenges, we propose \textbf{AnalogToBi}, a novel framework for device-level analog circuit topology generation.
-AnalogToBi trains a compact decoder-only Transformer model (11.3M parameters) from scratch for topology generation and is built upon four key ideas.
-First, a \emph{circuit-type token} enables explicit control over the target circuit functionality during decoding.
-Second, a \emph{bipartite graph-based circuit representation} separates devices and nets into distinct node types, allowing compact structural descriptions while promoting generalization beyond memorized token patterns.
-Third, \emph{grammar-guided decoding} restricts token generation to enforce electrical validity while preserving topological diversity.
-Finally, we introduce a \emph{device renaming–based data augmentation strategy} that renames device tokens while maintaining electrical equivalence, preventing the model from simply memorizing circuit sequences.
-By integrating these components, AnalogToBi provides a more practical automated framework for device-level analog circuit topology generation, achieving explicit functional controllability together with high validity and novelty in the generated circuits.